-One of my personal favorite things about the Mississippi River as it runs through the city is all the little hidden nooks where you can go to get some peace and quiet.
+One of my personal favorite things about exploring the Mississippi River is all the little hidden nooks where you can find peace and quiet.
 The Mississippi National River and Recreation Area offers countless opportunities to escape the hustle and bustle of city life, without long drives out to the country.

 Join the Party

 It should come as no surprise that the Mighty Mississippi serves as a main focal point for local culture and civic life.
 Dozens of events take place on or near the riverfront each summer.
-Here are a few of our favorites:
+Here are a few to throw on your calendar:

-This year’s Stone Arch Bridge Festival has already come and gone, but the Minneapolis Aquatennial (July 18–21) features dozens of activities on the water, including canoe rides, tours of the St. Anthony Falls lock and dam, and the aforementioned Skyline Fest (paddleboard races).
-The Aquatennial fireworks show is a perennial favorite, with dozens of great viewing spots along the river.
+- The Minneapolis Aquatennial (July 20–23) features dozens of activities on and along the waterfront.
+(The Aquatennial fireworks show is a perennial favorite, with dozens of great viewing spots along the river.)

 Finally, local waterskiing demo team, the Twin Cities River Rats, puts on a show every Thursday night along West River Parkway just south of the Broadway Street Bridge.
 It’s free, it’s fun and it’s right across the street from a taproom.

 What about you?
 What are your favorite riverside activities?
-Let us know in the comments.
+Let us know at email@example.com.